isamu-isozaki/teamai_test/product/index.html.md

 #### Product Discovery Issues

-When a product discovery step is needed to design a feature, PMs should create a separate issue (linked to the epic and implementation issue) for that research and design work to occur.
+When a product discovery step is needed to design a feature, PMs should create a separate issue (linked to the epic and implementation issue/index.html.md) for that research and design work to occur.
 We should not repurpose or otherwise reuse the existing implementation issue; doing so creates a risk of the issue being closed when the design work is complete and thereby losing track of the actual